 - Lay a sheet of aluminum foil on the bottom rack of your oven.
 This will catch any oil drops that fall during the seasoning process.

 - Once preheating is complete, place your skillet upside down on the top rack of your oven.

-- For the best results, repeat steps 4 through 8 twice or thrice.
+- For the best results, repeat steps No. 4 through No. 8 twice or even three times.

 Though seasoning is important, it’s not the only important aspect of cast iron cookware maintenance.
 Keep the following tips in mind as you cook with, clean, and store your cast iron skillet.

 - Refrain from cooking tomatoes and acidic sauces with your skillet after seasoning.
 You should first build up the seasoning by frying chicken, bacon, or other high-fat foods.

 - Do not boil water with your cast iron skillet — this will cause it to rust.

 - After each use, wait until your skillet cools to a sufficient temperature, then rinse it with warm water.
 Use a sponge or non-metal brush with coarse salt to scrape off leftover food debris.
 Do not use soap and do not let your skillet soak.